ppriyam7/BIT-blog/README.md

 BIT-Blog 📚✨

 BIT-Blog is a dynamic blogging platform designed for college students, built using the MERN stack (MongoDB, Express.js, React, and Node.js).

 This platform provides a rich set of features for both admins and users to manage and interact with blog posts effectively.

 ---

 Features 🚀
 Admin Dashboard: 🎛️ Allows administrators to create, edit, and update blog posts with ease.
 The dashboard offers a user-friendly interface to manage content efficiently.

 User Interaction: 💬 Users can comment on posts and like comments, fostering engagement and interaction within the community.

 Comment Management: 🛠️ Admins have control over user comments, with the ability to manage and moderate them through the admin dashboard.

 Technologies Used 🛠️

 MongoDB: 🗃️ NoSQL database used for storing blog posts, user information, and comments.

-Express.js: 🌐 Web application framework for Node.js, providing backend functionality and API endpoints.
+ExpressJS: 🌐 Web application framework for Node.js, providing backend functionality and API endpoints.

-React: ⚛️ Frontend library for building the user interface, offering a responsive and interactive experience.
+ReactJS: ⚛️ Frontend library for building the user interface, offering a responsive and interactive experience.

-Node.js: 🖥️ JavaScript runtime for building the server-side logic and handling requests.
+NodeJS: 🖥️ JavaScript runtime for building the server-side logic and handling requests.

 ---